 Fresh pasta is easier to make than most people think.
 This is an easy recipe and can be used for many different types of pasta.
-I have never tried to freeze the dough so I really can’t tell you how that would work out but you can freeze the bundles of cut pasta in a ziplock bag.
+You can freeze the dough ball itself or freeze the bundles of cut pasta in a ziplock bag.

 - Food processor or standing mixer with a dough hook for bread

 - 2 cups All-purpose flour If you can find 00 Italian flour, the pasta will be smoother and easier to digest.